gemma-fine-tuning/services/preprocessing/README.md

 - JSON, JSONL, CSV, Parquet and Excel files
 - HuggingFace datasets
 - **Vision datasets** with image columns (JPEG, PNG, BMP, GIF, TIFF, WebP)

+> NOTE: Currently uploading custom vision datasets is not supported, but you can use existing HuggingFace multimodal datasets.

 ## Deployment